 The Mercury 65 comes with most of the features you’d expect from an expedition pack including hip belt pockets, lid pockets (inside and out), elasticated wand pockets, walking pole attachments, hydration pocket and two compression straps on each side which are helpful for securing extra kit.
 Extra attachment points on the top or bottom could have been useful though, and we did find a lot of the straps hung loose and were quite messy, blowing in the wind throughout the day.

 One thing I did miss was a sleeping bag compartment.
 There is a very small, basic separator toward the bottom of the bag, but it’s not the most effective and the only way to access it is through the top or via the large zip on the front which exposes your entire load.
 A separate zip would have been appreciated.

 Still, the front zip does make it easy to pull things from the main pack without going through the top.
 There’s also a handy zip pocket on the front which would happily take waterproofs.
 All zips are water resistant, while the bottom of the bag has taped seams to protect your kit when your pack is on the ground – nice touch.

-In a line: Some impressive technology, but a couple of frustrating aspects too.
+In a line: The Black Diamond Mercury 65 has some impressive technology, but a couple of frustrating aspects too.